elizasohn/ascii_group_project/README.md

 ```sh
 brew install imagemagick@6
 ```
- 1. If any errors occur here.
-Refer to **Troubleshooting** below these instructions.
+ 1. If any errors occur here, refer to the **Troubleshooting** section below these instructions.
  2. With your tools installed, and within the folder, run `bundle install`.
 Make sure all gems install correctly before moving on.
- 3. Next run `rake db:create`, `rake db:migrate`, and `rake db:test:prepare`.
+ 3. Next, run `rake db:create` and `rake db:migrate`.
 Make sure all processes complete successfully.
  4. Finally, run `rails s` or `rails server` and navigate to `localhost:3000` to use **Ascii Land**.

 ##### Windows OS Installation

 To install ImageMagick on Windows OS, use the [official link](https://www.imagemagick.org/script/download.php#windows) on ImageMagick's website.
 Navigate to `ImageMagick 6.9.6-0 Q16 x64 2016-10-02`.

 **The most crucial steps during installation of ImageMagick on Windows is to check the following two options:**
 1. **Add application directory to your system path** – otherwise Windows won’t recognize any of the commands and tell you something like ‘convert’ is not recognized as an internal or external command, operable program or batch file.

-2. **Install legacy utilities** – the new version of ImageMagick got rid of the old convert and mogrify commands in favour of a single command.
+2. **Install legacy utilities** – the new version of ImageMagick got rid of the old convert and mogrify commands in favor of a single command.
 Checking this box will allow you to still use the old convert and mogrify commands.

 ![installing ImageMagick on Windows](app/assets/readme/image-magick-windows.png)

  1. With your tools installed, and within the folder, run `bundle install`.
 Make sure all gems install correctly before moving on.
- 2. Next run `rake db:create`, `rake db:migrate`, and `rake db:test:prepare` .
+ 2. Next run `rake db:create` and `rake db:migrate`.
 Make sure all processes complete successfully.
  3. Finally, run `rails s` or `rails server` and navigate to `localhost:3000` to use **Ascii Land**.

 - - -